Artichoke Florentine Pasta

 - 2 cans (14 ounces each) water-packed artichoke hearts, drained and coarsely chopped

 - 1/3 cup Italian-style panko (Japanese) bread crumbs

 - Cook pasta according to package directions.
 In a 6-qt.
 Dutch oven, melt 2 tablespoons butter over medium-high heat.
 Add garlic; cook and stir 30 seconds.
-Add spinach; cook and stir 1-2 minutes or just until wilted.
+Add spinach; cook and stir just until wilted, 1-2 minutes.
 Remove from pot.

 - In same pot, melt remaining butter over medium heat.
 Stir in flour until smooth; gradually whisk in milk.
-Bring to a boil, stirring constantly; cook and stir 2-3 minutes or until thickened.
+Bring to a boil, stirring constantly; cook and stir until thickened, 2-3 minutes.
 Add Parmesan cheese, cream cheese, wine and seasonings; stir until smooth.
 Stir in artichoke hearts; heat through.

 - Drain pasta; add to sauce, tossing to coat.
 Stir in spinach mixture.
 Transfer to a serving dish; sprinkle with bread crumbs.
 Serve immediately.

 Nutrition Facts1-1/2 cups: 523 calories, 21g fat (12g saturated fat), 57mg cholesterol, 993mg sodium, 61g carbohydrate (8g sugars, 3g fiber), 21g protein.

 This is very good and makes A LOT.
 It's pretty rich but everyone enjoyed it.